A very skilled practitioner and a sophisticated advocate for his clients ... He's very well known in the legal community and is a real weapon.

 - Advised the Attorney Generals of numerous states on various issues relating to their investigations of antitrust violations in the pharmaceutical industry.
 In addition, Jay has met with members of the United States House and Senate on various issues affecting the generic pharmaceutical industry.
 Some of the anti-competitive activities in the pharmaceutical industry that Jay has exposed in litigation have been detailed recently in an extensive study by the Federal Trade Commission, and have been cited in the Congressional Record as support for the revisions to the Hatch-Waxman Amendments to the Federal Food, Drug and Cosmetic Act enacted by the House and Senate and signed into law by President Bush.
 Jay has given testimony to the Federal Trade Commission in connection with an investigation into antitrust issues surrounding patent litigation settlements between brand and generic drug companies.
 He has also lectured on various issues arising in pharmaceutical antitrust litigation in a symposium sponsored by the University of Miami Law Review.

-- Law Clerk, Honorable Sidney M. Aronovitz, U.S. District Court, Southern District of Florida
+- Law Clerk, Honorable Sidney M. Aronovitz, United States District Court for the Southern District of Florida

-- Judicial Intern, Honorable C. Clyde Atkins, U.S. District Court, Southern District of Florida
+- Judicial Intern, Honorable C. Clyde Atkins, United States District Court for the Southern District of Florida

 - Judicial Intern, Honorable David M. Gersten, Florida Circuit Court (later Chief Judge of Florida’s Third District Court of Appeal)